Daryl Denham: Virgin Radio

-On 2 January 2002, Denham broadcast his first national show, as Virgin Radio hired him to present their 5 pm – 7 pm Drivetime show from Monday to Thursday and a Saturday Morning show from 10 am to 2 pm.
+On 2 January 2002, Denham broadcast his first national show, as Virgin Radio (later rebranded Absolute Radio) hired him to present their 5 pm – 7 pm Drivetime show from Monday to Thursday and a Saturday morning show from 10 am to 2 pm.

 From 28 January 2002, Denham presented the 6 am – 10 am Breakfast Show, after the sudden departure of Steve Penk, who was expected to take over the Drivetime show.
-As Denham took over Breakfast, evening show presenters Pete Mitchell & Geoff Lloyd (aka Pete & Geoff) took the Drivetime show.
+As Denham took over Breakfast, evening show presenters Pete Mitchell and Geoff Lloyd (a.k.a.
+Pete & Geoff) took the Drivetime show.
 In addition to the Breakfast show, Denham still continued with his Saturday morning show.

 On 6 January 2003, Denham took over the weekday drivetime show from 5 pm to 8 pm, with Pete & Geoff taking over breakfast.
-In July 2003 his drivetime show went out from 4 pm to 7 pm.
+In July 2003, his drivetime show went out from 4 pm to 7 pm.

 In January 2004, Denham took over the Weekend Breakfast show for the station from 6 am to 10 am, where he remained until he left the station in June the same year.